dkriegner/xrayutilities/README.txt

   $> git pull

-or download the new tarball from sourceforge (http://sf.net/projects/xrayutilities) if any code changed during the update you need to reinstall the libary and python package.
+or download the new tarball from sourceforge (http://sf.net/projects/xrayutilities) if any code changed during the update you need to reinstall the python package.
 To determine the path in which xrayutilities where installed previously use:

   $> python -c "import xrayutilities as xu; print xu.__file__"